-Your résumé should include current university studies and previous internships or work experience.
-You may also include relevant coursework, previous study abroad, and hobbies.
+Your résumé should include your declared major and minor, as well as previous internships or work experience.
+You may also include relevant coursework, previous study abroad experience, and hobbies.

 4. Statement of German Proficiency

 The document will show your current level of understanding of the German language and will help prospective internship hosts in evaluating your overall skills.